Reg0lino/AKAI-Fire-PixelForge/INSTRUCTIONS_TO_UNBLOCK.md

-# How to Unblock AkaiFireControllerApp.exe on Windows
+# How to Unblock Akai_Fire_PixelForge.exe on Windows

 If you see a "Windows protected your PC" (SmartScreen) popup when trying to run the application, or if the application doesn't start correctly, you might need to "unblock" the downloaded executable file.
 This is a common security measure by Windows for files downloaded from the internet.